 Sergeant (E5) Tim Wallace was a 1st PSYOP Battalion illustrator during the

 invasion.
 Because he had a background as an editorial cartoonist he was asked to prepare a series of anti-Noriega cartoons during Operation Just Cause.
-He believes they were to be used in the newspaper La Prensa.
-To his knowledge they were all pre-tested in a refugee camp before they were used.
-Tim believes he prepared about fourteen political cartoons in all.
-Some he signed with his own name, on most others he signed Lobo.
-Panama
+He believed they were to be used in the newspaper La Prensa.
+However, when he was called before the Battalion Commander, he was told that the cartoons would be used as black propaganda.
+This is propaganda that is not clearly identified and could be from Panamanian anti-Noriega forces.
+Tim told me: Panama